snoworly/bitwise-comparable-datetime-go/README.md

 # Bitwise Comparable Datetime Encoding

 Solana nodes provide memcmp for filters based on byte level comparisons.
-We introduce the bitwise comparable datetime (BCDT).
+We introduce the bitwise comparable datetime (BCDT) format.
 BCDT encodes datetime to minute precision in 4-bytes, an int32 while supporting byte queries by year and month, by day and by time.
 Year and month are encoded in the first byte, the next three bytes each eoncode day, hour and minute.
 The last 3 bytes are zero padded to align day, hour and minute on bytes 2, 3 and 4 respectively.